 I think there are a lot of people that think Sleep Consultants are just cry-it-out nazis that will just tell you to put your baby down at 2:14 and walk away.
 Can you speak to that?

-What do you find are the biggest mistakes parents make when they try to implement a sleep schedule?
+What do you find are the biggest mistakes parents make with sleep schedules?

 Are there times when sleep training isn’t a good idea?
 Or are there babies where sleep training hasn’t worked?